Mentor a Young Person

 Following the speed matching event, you will be matched to a young person within a week and supported to arrange your first meeting.
 From there, you commit to meeting your mentee once or twice a month.

-If you have any questions please contact Martha at email@example.com or complete the application form below.
+If you have any questions please contact the Youth Team at email@example.com or complete the application form below.

 Hear from previous mentors